CouncilofLorien/counciloflorien.github.io/docs/cards/W/woses-of-the-eryn-vorn.md

 > Man Faction
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _**Unique.**_ Playable at The Worthy Hills if the influence check is greater than 11.
-"Living in half-submerged, earth-covered homes called fogus, the Woses of the Black Wood shun contact with others of the Secondborn."- Kuduk Lore
+> > _**Unique.**_ Playable at The Worthy Hills if the influence check is greater than 11. <br>_"Living in half-submerged, earth-covered homes called fogus, the Woses of the Black Wood shun contact with others of the Secondborn."- Kuduk Lore
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>